hammackj/spacetime/README.md

 ## Contributing
 Found a bug or have a suggestion?
 Feel free to create an issue or make a pull request!

+### License
+Feel free to use this as the way you want.
+A thanks-note below your website will be appreciated but not necessary.